Nottingham News Centre – leading diversity within heritage

 Broadcasting & Media production

 Services to share your heritage content with local, national and global audiences through creative, broadcast media production (i.e. publications, podcasts, video, online content and tv broadcasting).

-Services for your organisation through bespoke staff training provision, talks, presentations, learning tutorials and professional development activities.
+Services for the education and professional development of your organisation through bespoke staff training provision, talks, presentations, webinars, learning tutorials and in-person activities.

 - Installation ideas

 - Cultural appropriate language and context support